 Vladimir Lenin's body, for example, has been on display for more than 90 years.
 Even more insane than that?
-The Soviet Union's former leader left behind a corpse that still looks as fresh as the day he died; fascinatingly preserved, laying in a mausoleum, with thousands of people visiting yearly.
+The former leader of the Soviet Union left behind a corpse that still looks as fresh as the day he died - fascinatingly preserved, lying in a mausoleum, with thousands of people visiting yearly.

 Over 200 Scientists Have Kept Lenin's Corpse Looking Fresh

 Lenin's Body Fled The Country